-Historically, when someone died few remedies were available to the loved ones left behind.
+Historically, when someone died minimal remedies were available to the loved ones left behind.
 Thankfully Maine, like many other states, changed this rule by enacting Death and Survival Statutes.
-In Maine we have both a Wrongful Death and a Survival statute, and although both are triggered by death, Wrongful Death claims and Survival claims are largely distinct from one another.
+In Maine, we have both a Wrongful Death and a Survival statute, and although both are triggered by death, Wrongful Death claims and Survival claims are largely distinct from one another.

 Who can bring a wrongful death claim in Maine?

 Maine requires all wrongful death claims to be brought in the name of the “Personal Representative” of the decedent’s estate.
 A Personal Representative will sometimes be designated in the decedent’s will or can be appointed by the court.
 Though a wrongful death claim must be brought in the name of the Personal Representative, any damages awarded are not given to the personal representative individually, but rather, are awarded to the estate to be distributed to the proper beneficiaries.

 Who benefits from a wrongful death claim?

 Although Wrongful Death claims must be brought in the name of the Personal Representative, beneficiaries of a Wrongful Death claim may include the spouse, children, parents, and other family members of the deceased.
 Surviving spouses and dependent children of the deceased may be able to recover particularly large claims, especially if the deceased was the family’s sole provider.